General Foundations of Spatial Sense

 acreage

-Attribute : A characteristic related to the physical appearance of an object, person, or occurrence, identified on the basis of observation or through manipulation.
+Attribute: A characteristic related to the physical appearance of an object, person, or occurrence, identified on the basis of observation or through manipulation.

 Measurement is complex and involves skills that go beyond the ability to measure with a measuring instrument or tool such as a ruler or a clock.
 Students should be able to recognize, compare, measure and estimate with ease the measurable attributes of an object, in various contexts.
-Through a variety of learning experiences, solve focused on everyday problems, students should come to recognize how these concepts are used in everyday life.
+Through a variety of learning experiences focused on solving everyday problems, students should come to recognize how these concepts are used in everyday life.

 Source: translated from Guide d'enseignement efficace des mathématiques de la maternelle à la 3e année, Mesure, p.
 5-7.